 - An identity check

 - A barred list check

 - An enhanced DBS check

 - A prohibition from teaching check

-- A check of professional qualifications, where required
+- · A check of professional qualifications, where required

-- · A check to determine the individual's right to work in the UK
+- A check to determine the individual's right to work in the UK

-- · Additional checks for those who have lived or worked outside of the UK
+- Additional checks for those who have lived or worked outside of the UK

 - Any other information deemed relevant.

 If any checks have been conducted for volunteers or Governors, these may also be recorded on the SCR.
-If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.
+If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, (with/without a barred list check, depending on whether they are in regulated activity), the risk assessment will be recorded.

-The details of an individual will be removed from the SCR once they no longer work at the school.
+The details of an individual will be removed from the SCR once they no longer work or volunteer at the school.

-32. Review
+34. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2023.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
 All staff have received a copy of this policy.

-33. Key Contacts, Roles and Training Head teacher and Designated Safeguarding Lead Mrs A Cottam DSL Training - 14/09/2020 Date of renewal - 18/10/2022 Deputy DSL Mrs E Taylor DSL Training - 07/06/2019 Date of renewal - 08/06/2023 Chair of Governors and Safeguarding Governor Mr D Porter Governor Safeguarding and Child Protection Training - 07/02/2019 Prevent Lead Mrs A Cottam PREVENT training - 07/10/2022 Date of renewal - September 2024
+35. Key Contacts, Roles and Training Head teacher and DSL Training - 18/10/2022 Designated Safeguarding Mrs A Cottam Date of renewal - October 2024 Lead DSL Training - 08/06/2023 Deputy DSL Mrs E Taylor Date of renewal - June 2025 Safeguarding: The governor's role (2022) Chair of Governors and -30/11/22Mr D Porter Safeguarding Governor Date of renewal - November 2024 PREVENT training -07/10/2022 Prevent Lead Mrs A Cottam Date of renewal - September 2024

-LCC School Safeguarding Officers Victoria Wallace & Mechelle Lewis 01772 531196 school.safeguarding@lancashire.gov.uk LCC MASH Education Officers Matt Chipchase & Jenny Ashton Jenny Ashton 01772 531643 jennifer.ashton@lancashire.gov.uk Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officer Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@lancashire.gov.uk MASH - Multi-Agency Safeguarding Hub 0300 123 6720 0300 123 6722 between 5.00pm - 8.00am
+LCC School Safeguarding Officers Victoria Wallace, Mechelle Lewis and Sarah Holyhead Safeguarding Advice Line - 01772 531196 LCC MASH Education Officers Matt Chipchase & Martine Blokland Martine Blokland 01254 220914 Martine.blokland@lancashire.gov.uk Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officers Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@lancashire.gov.uk MASH - Multi-Agency Safeguarding Hub 0300 123 6720 0300 123 6722 between 5.00pm - 8.00am